bkees/JSP-Coding-Conventions/README.md

   + 40%-80% of the lifetime cost of a piece of software goes into maintenance.
   + Hardly any software is maintained for its whole life by the original author.
   + Code conventions improve the readability of the software, allowing engineers to understand new code more quickly and thoroughly.
-  + It can provide a simple layers for code validation, reducing the likelihood of bugs.
+  + It provides simple layers for code validation, reducing the likelihood of bugs and increasing development speed.
-  + It can provide confidence for automation, reducing the risk of breaking things if you need to do a project wide fix.

 > Source: [Wikipedia](http://en.wikipedia.org/wiki/Coding_conventions)